Myth Buster: College is More Affordable Than You May Think

 The application for Federal Student Aid (FAFSA) is free and available as early as October of the prior year before a student starts

-be available to fill out as early as October 1, 2018.
-Duarte recommends high school seniors apply by the end of the year before they graduate.
+school.
+Duarte recommends high school seniors apply by the end of the year before

 The application process is easy, and there are detailed instructions for each step, as well as online help.
 Before beginning the application, students must create an FSA ID (go to https://fsaid.ed.gov) and will need their previous year’s tax return, W-2 forms, and current bank statements.
 A parent FSA ID is only required if the student is a dependent.
 A dependent student will need their parent’s tax return and W-2 forms.